turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/visualising_and_implementing_database_relationships.markdown

 ## Goals

-* define foreign key, primary key, schema
+* Define foreign key, primary key, schema
-* define one to many and many to many relationships (one to many is most important)
+* Define one to many and many to many relationships
-* describe the relationship between a foreign key on one table and a primary key on another table.
+* Describe the relationship between a foreign key on one table and a primary key on another table.
-* use a schema designer to outline attributes of tables
+* Use a schema designer to outline attributes of tables
-* diagram a one to many relationship
+* Diagram a one-to-many relationship
-* diagram a many to many relationship
+* Diagram a many-to-many relationship

-### Hook
+### Warm-Up

 We've just gotten back from a client meeting.
 In that meeting our client mentioned they wanted their users to be able to organize their tasks by marking them with categories (we'll call these categories tags).
 Based on our conversation with the client we've abstracted out the following deliverables for our application: